Nilrudra1999/Nilrudra1999/README.md

 I'm [Nilrudra](https://www.linkedin.com/in/nmukhopadhyay/), a Seneca Polytechnic Graduate in Computer Programming and Analysis.

-I enjoy working on Machine Learning powered technologies like Computer Vision, Natural Language Processing, Anomaly Detection and Predictive Analytics.
+I enjoy working on Machine Learning powered technologies like Computer Vision, Natural Language Processing, and Predictive Analytics.
+As well as Automation technologies like PLC programming, and CAD/CAM with G-Code.

-My projects have incorporated some or all of the following features:
+My current projects have incorporated some or all of the following features:

 - ETL or ELT pipelines
 - Data Lakes or warehouses